-Tesla, Musk face criminal probe over go-private statements: Bloomberg
+DoJ requests documents related to Musk statement on taking Tesla private

-(Reuters) - Tesla Inc (TSLA.O) and its Chief Executive Elon Musk are under criminal investigation by the U.S. Department of Justice over public statements about taking the electric carmaker private, Bloomberg reported on Tuesday.
+(Reuters) - Tesla Inc (TSLA.O) said on Tuesday it received a request for documents from the U.S. Department of Justice over Chief Executive Elon Musk’s public statements in August about taking the electric carmaker private.

+“We have not received a subpoena, a request for testimony, or any other formal process,” a Tesla spokesman said in an emailed response to Reuters questions about an investigation.

+“We respect the DOJ’s desire to get information about this and believe that the matter should be quickly resolved as they review the information they have received.”

-Tesla did not immediately respond to a request for comment, while DoJ declined to comment.
+The DoJ declined to comment.

-Federal prosecutors opened a fraud investigation, the report said, citing two people familiar with the matter, over Musk’s tweets in early August that he had secured funding for a buyout deal valued at $72 billion, before backing off.
+Federal prosecutors have opened a fraud investigation, Bloomberg reported bloom.bg/2D9F8mI.
+The report, citing two people familiar with the matter, said the department launched an investigation over Musk's tweets in early August that he had secured funding for a buyout deal valued at $72 billion.
+He subsequently backed off.

 Musk has already been sued by short-sellers such as Citron Research and is facing a probe by the U.S Securities and Exchange Commission.